aio-libs/aiojobs/README.rst

 Shielding tasks with a scheduler
 ================================

-It is typically recommended to use :func:`asyncio.shield` to protect tasks from cancellation.
+It is typically recommended to use :meth:`asyncio.shield` to protect tasks from cancellation.
 However, the inner shielded tasks can't be tracked and are therefore at risk of being cancelled during application shutdown.